Gardening

 garlic bundles

 Once the tops and roots have dried, you can cut them off, clean off the paper skins and store in a basket.
 I love to braid about 9 cloves in with a bit of my dried status or straw flowers.
-Growing a softneck variety usually works best for this.
-Comment below if you would like to see a post on the intricate lessons of braiding garlic using dried flowers. 🙂
+Growing a softneck garlic variety usually works best for this.

 *Store your garlic in a cool place in the kitchen.
 If your aren’t braiding it, you can use a mesh bag or breathable basket.
 When I finish braiding, I like to hang it on the inside of my spice cupboard so not exposed to the sunlight.